brigadecore/blog/content/2022-05-19-leave-the-yaml-at-home.md

       field to indicate where project source -- including the script we'd like to run -- can be obtained.

-This is all the YAML you write!
-(And, actually, most of this can be generated for you with the `brig init` command!)
+This is all the YAML you write -- and most of it can be generated for you with the `brig init` command!

 For good measure, let's mention that project definitions such as this one can be submitted to your Brigade API server like so: